When and why are principal component scores a good tool for visualizing high-dimensional data?: Pervasiveness and eigenvalues

-An example of a pervasive association is the relationship between ethnicity and genomic markers, known as SNPs.
-These are genetic loci with at least two alleles with an allelic frequency in a population.
+Single nucleotide polymorphisms (SNPs) are genetic loci or markers having at least two alleles with an associated allelic frequency in a human population.
 The neutral theory of molecular evolution states that allele frequencies at most genetic loci change due to two stochastic processes; mutation and random drift.
-When comparing SNPs from various ethnic populations, the random allelic drift is the main driver of variation and the markers that differ between ethnicities will be many and randomly distributed.
-If new SNP markers are included in the analysis, we expect a certain proportion to be informative with respect to ethnicity, and this corresponds the notion of pervasive associations.
-SNP markers are commonly used to correct for confounding by ethnicity \citep{price2006principal, patterson2006population}.

-Based on the premiss that ethnicity has a pervasive effect on SNP markers, we can assume that the corresponding eigenvalue scales linearly with the number of included variables.
-Also, due to the random drift, two populations will diverge over time and accumulate a larger proportion of differentiating markers.
-We can therefore expect larger eigenvalues when comparing European and Japanese populations, than when comparing e.g. northern and southern Japanese populations.
+If the main variation in the data sample stems from differences between ethnic populations, random allelic drift is the main driver behind changes in the genetic markers.
+This will give many and randomly distributed differences, and when new markers are measured we expect a certain proportion to be informative with respect to ethnicity.
+This corresponds to our notion of a pervasive association between ethnicity and the SNPs, and as the association for each SNP is constant, the corresponding eigenvalue will scale linearly with number of included variables.
+Due to the random drift, the longer two populations have been separated, the larger proportion of differentiating SNPs one expects.
+This is seen in larger eigenvalues and stronger signals when comparing for instance European and Japanese populations, than when comparing subgroups of the Japanese population \citep{yamaguchi2008japanese}.